EchoG/MySimpleTweets/README.md

 ## Notes

-I have some problems when adding the scrolling to the recycle view by max_id.
-I also face some problems when manually added the new composed twwet into the recycle view.
-I feel understanding the structure of recycle view is the key to solve them.
+I had some problems when adding the scrolling to the recycle view by max_id.
+I also faced some issue when manually adding the new composed tweet into the recycle view.
+Understanding the structure of recycle view is the key to solve them.

 ## Open-source libraries used